Severe Thunderstorm Warning issued for Cerro Gordo by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Cerro Gordo by NWS

-Effective: 2021-08-27 17:08:00 CDT Expires: 2021-08-27 17:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Cerro Gordo A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 515 PM CDT FOR NORTHWESTERN CERRO GORDO COUNTY At 507 PM CDT, a severe thunderstorm was located near Mason City, moving northeast at 40 mph.
-A tornado warning remains in effect for the area.
+Effective: 2021-08-27 17:17:00 CDT Expires: 2021-08-27 17:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 1100 PM CDT for north central Iowa.
+For your protection move to an interior room on the lowest floor of a building.
+Target Area: Cerro Gordo A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 530 PM CDT FOR SOUTHERN CERRO GORDO COUNTY At 516 PM CDT, a severe thunderstorm was located 7 miles west of Rockwell, or 12 miles southwest of Mason City, moving northeast at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Clear Lake, Mason City Municipal Airport, Ventura, Burchinal, Clear Lake State Park and McIntosh Woods State Park.
-TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Locations impacted include Rockwell, Thornton, Meservey and Swaledale.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0